 We strongly believe that drug information should be offered free of charge, be independent, and be evidence-based and transparent.
 We are convinced that quality of care is vitally important: by providing a world-leading DDI resource which improves DDI education and promotes safer prescribing, we aim to improve the quality of care for cancer patients worldwide.

 Information presented relates only to known or suspected effects of interacting medications, and is based on relevant data in the public domain.
 No clinical advice is given or implied, clinicians must exercise their own judgement in relation to the risks and benefits of combining drugs, which depend on factors beyond pharmacokinetic interactions between two drugs.
-The University of Liverpool shall not be held responsible for the application or use of any information it gives and the user shall hold the University of Liverpool harmless against any consequences arising from the same.
+Neither the University of Liverpool nor any of the listed sponsors, shall be held responsible for the application or use of any information it gives and the user shall hold the University of Liverpool and sponsors harmless against any consequences arising from the same.